-Last updated on November 29, 2020
+Last updated on June 15, 2021

-There are many reasons for upgrading your engagement ring.
-You might want a new setting for your gems, a band made of another metal with a new trending design or you may wish to upgrade the quality of your diamonds.
-Whatever the reason for upgrading, let’s find out how to upgrade an engagement ring.
+Your engagement ring is probably one of your most special possessions.
+That is why there is nothing wrong with thinking about choosing a new setting style, a band made of another metal with a new trending design or wishing to upgrade the quality of your diamonds.
+Whatever the reason for the update, let’s find out the best ways to upgrade an engagement ring.

-Upgrading the Setting of Your Engagement Ring
+Upgrading an Engagement Ring Setting

-Upgrading the Band of Your Engagement Ring
+Upgrading an Engagement Ring Band

 Depending on the new design of your ring band, it may be possible to keep the old setting and have it mounted on the new piece.
 However, in most cases, you will need to get an entirely new ring.